LetMeInside/DeepComparer/src/DeepComparer_Analyzer/README.md

 ## Planned Features
 - **Missing CompareOptions Warning**
-  Warn when `DeepComparer.CompareProperties` is called without a `CompareOptions` instance.
+  Warn when `DeepComparer.Compare` is called without a `CompareOptions` instance.

 - **Overuse of MaxDepth**
   Highlight cases where extremely high `MaxDepth` values may impact performance.